 Struggling to keep your ringlets from falling flat?
 This bobby pin trick works like a charm.
 As you finish curling each section of your hair, simply roll the curl back up and pin it to your head.
 Once you’ve pinned all of the sections, wait for your hair to completely cool down and remove the bobby pins.
 This will allow your curls to set and keeps them from falling out as you style.

 Looking to get creative with bobby pins?
-Keep scrolling for eight of our favorite ways to wear them.
+Keep scrolling for 10 of our favorite ways to wear them.

 The Best Hairstyles With Bobby Pins To Try Now